rojha8/rojha8.github.io/research/index.md

 comments: false
 ---

-I am interested in working on Large Scale Optimization problems in Transportation and Logistics Systems.
+I am interested in working on large scale problems in Transportation and Logistics Systems.

 ### Publications